anvesha2art/ChatButNotGPT/README.md

 Projects Overview:

 JARVIS Web Assistant (Multimodal AI Chatbot)
-A sophisticated, persistent personal web assistant built to handle complex queries, code generation, and multimodal analysis, emulating the functionality of a digital butler.
+A sophisticated, persistent personal web assistant built to handle queries, code and image generation, and multimodal analysis, emulating the functionality of a digital butler.

 Flappy Bird Game Clone
 A complete, feature-rich clone of the classic Flappy Bird arcade game, built from the ground up using vanilla JavaScript and the HTML5 Canvas API.